XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-02/Readme.md

 }
 ```

-Also in this cas we neeed to have a way to setup the correct data structures for date and time.
+Also in this cas we need to have a way to setup the correct data structures for date and time.
 This is done with a helper function called `DateTimeToNSDate`

 The implementation for this function is as follows:

 ``` c#
 public NSDate DateTimeToNSDate(DateTime date)
 {